Create a Personal Financial Statement in less than 5 minutes

 Print and export to Word or PDF in seconds

-Often, an aspiring entrepreneur draws up a personal financial statement for the purposes of trying to get a loan or win over an investor.
-The more circumspect or organized of starters-up will also create one in order to track their expenses or see how their business works on the financial level.
+A personal financial statement can be used by anyone who wants to get a clear grasp of their financial status.
+Often, though, an aspiring entrepreneur draws up a personal financial statement for the purposes of trying to get a loan or win over an investor.

 Yes.
 Once a business is up and running, it becomes enough of an entity to merit its own financial statement.
-An established business entity will have its own assets and liabilities, and will have enough history to create a profit & loss (P&L) statement.
-However, when a business is just starting out, it has no financial history and therefore nothing to make a statement about.
+An established business entity will have its own assets and liabilities and will have enough history to create a profit & loss (P&L) statement.
+However, when a business is just starting out, it has no financial history and therefore nothing to base a statement on.
 Investors and creditors only have the financial integrity of the entrepreneur to go on.
 Therefore, until your business has seen enough success to have a financial identity of its own, you will be issuing personal financial statements.

 A personal financial statement should contain the following basic elements: